 Within walking distance from the city centre in Ubud, Bali, this is a paved trail through Campuhan Ridge.
-It’s a relatively easy hike.
+It’s an easy hike.
 I’m not very active by nature but this hike was more than alright for me!
 It’s really quite a walk through nature.

-On that morning, at about 7.10am, we took our hotel’s (briefly reviewed in this post) complimentary shuttle ride and the driver dropped us in front of the sign at Warwick Ibah.
+On that morning, at about 7.10am, we took our hotel’s (SenS Hotel, briefly reviewed in this blogpost) complimentary shuttle ride.
+The driver dropped us in front of the sign at Warwick Ibah.
 This will be your most prominent starting point that leads to Campuhan Ridge Walk.
 Take the left path sloping downwards.
 For clearer directions, I found an illustrated map via this website.